Deltares/Fm2Prof/docs/user_manual/quickstart.md

-# Quickstart
+# Tutorial

-!!! note
-    In this tutorial we will use the `cli documentation`{.interpreted-text role="ref"}.
-You can either use the executable or the Python package.
-    See `ChapterInstallation`{.interpreted-text role="ref"} to obtain either
-    of these.

-In this tutorial you\'ll walk through the basics of creating a 1D model from a 2D model with .
+In this tutorial we will walk through the basics of creating a 1D model input from a 2D model.

 To use , we need at least two input files:

--   `2DMapOutput`{.interpreted-text role="ref"}
+-   `2DMapOutput`
--   `CrossSectionLocationFile`{.interpreted-text role="ref"}
+-   `CrossSectionLocationFile`

 in this tutorial we will use the test data bundled with the package.
 You will find this in the source directory: